Yaba College of Technology: Courses and programmes

 Yaba College of Technology has eight schools and thirty-four academic departments with a total of sixty-four accredited programmes, across ND, HND and Post-HND levels.
 The college also offers certificate courses.

 YABATECH offers B.Sc.
 (Ed) courses in Technical and Vocational education and Postgraduate Diplomas in Engineering.
 The two programmes are run in conjunction with the University of Nigeria, Nsukka and the Federal University of Technology, Akure, respectively.
 The student population which is made up of both full-time and part-time students is in the range of 15,000, while the staff strength is 1,600.

 In April 2015, the National Board for Technical Education (NBTE) approved five new courses for Yaba College of Technology.
 The courses are Higher National Diploma in Mass Communication, Banking and Finance, Metallurgy Engineering, National Diploma in Welding and Fabrication and Public Administration.

-In June 2019, Yaba College of Technology made the move to partner with a leading Nigerian security solutions company to design and implement a Security Management Certification Programme.
+In June 2019, Yaba College of Technology made the move to partner with a Nigerian security solutions company to design and implement a Security Management Certification Programme.
 According to the duo, the programme targets individuals, who desire to be modern security managers and those in active security employment or planning to venture into the security industry from managerial levels.
 Speaking at an event organised recently by the institutions to sign a Memorandum of Understanding (MoU), Director, Yabatech Consult Limited, Uduak Inyang-Udoh, said the collaboration would bridge the knowledge gap in attaining global security standard.